Safety: Types

-There is a distinction between products that meet standards, that are safe, and that merely feel safe.
+There is a distinction between products and situations that meet standards, that are statistically safe, and that merely feel safe.
 The highway safety community uses these terms:

 Normative

 Normative safety is achieved when a product or design meets applicable standards and practices for design and construction or manufacture, regardless of the product's actual safety history.

 Substantive

 Substantive or objective safety occurs when the real-world safety history is favorable, whether or not standards are met.

 Perceived

 Perceived or subjective safety refers to the users' level of comfort and perception of risk, without consideration of standards or safety history.
 For example, traffic signals are perceived as safe, yet under some circumstances, they can increase traffic crashes at an intersection.
 Traffic roundabouts have a generally favorable safety record yet often make drivers nervous.